gperdrizet/hill_climber/docs/source/dashboard.rst

 .. code-block:: bash

-   streamlit run progress_dashboard.py
+   hill-climber-dashboard

 Then navigate to http://localhost:8501 in your browser.
+The dashboard will automatically discover databases in common locations, or you can select a specific database file using the sidebar controls.

 Dashboard Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^

 Configure the dashboard using the sidebar:

-- **Database Path**: Point to your SQLite database file
+- **Database Selection**: Choose directory and database file from dropdowns
 - **Auto-refresh**: Enable/disable automatic updates
-- **Refresh Interval**: Set polling frequency (1-30 seconds)
+- **Refresh Interval**: Set polling frequency (0.5-5 minutes)
+- **History Type**: Select Best (monotonic improvement) or Current (includes exploration)
-- **Metrics to Display**: Select which metrics to visualize
+- **Additional Metrics**: Select extra metrics beyond the objective to plot
+- **Normalize**: Toggle metric normalization to [0, 1]
+- **Exchange Markers**: Show vertical lines at temperature exchange events
+- **Plot Layout**: Choose 1 or 2 column display

 Database Configuration Parameters
 ----------------------------------